samsalisbury/psyringe/README.md

 ### How does it work?

-Each item you pass into `.Fill()` is analysed to see whether or not it is a [constructor].
+Each item you pass into `Add` or `New` is analysed to see whether or not it is a [constructor].
 If it is a constructor, then the type of its first return value is registered as its [injection type].
 Otherwise the item is considered to be a _value_ and its own type is used as its injection type.
 Your psyringe knows how to inject values of each registered injection type.

-When you call `.Inject(&someStruct)`, each field in someStruct is populated with an item of the corresponding injection type from the psyringe.
+When you call `Inject(&someStruct)`, each field in someStruct is populated with an item of the corresponding injection type from the psyringe.
 For constructors, it will call that constructor exactly once to generate its value, if needed.
-For non-constructor values that were passed in to `Fill`, it will simply inject that value when called to.
+For non-constructor values that were passed in to the `Psyringe`, it will simply inject that value when called to.

 Each parameter in a constructor will need to also be available in the psyringe, in order for that constructor to be successfully invoked.
 If not, `.Inject` will return an error.